In order to provide advanced resource validation, cert-manager includes a ValidatingWebhookConfiguration resource which is deployed into the cluster.

 This allows us to ensure mis-configurations are caught early on and communicated to you.

 In order for this to work, the webhook requires a TLS certificate that the apiserver is configured to trust.
-This is created by the webhook itself and is implemented by the following two Secrets:

 The cert-manager CA injector is responsible for injecting the two CA bundles above into the webhook’s ValidatingWebhookConfiguration and APIService resource in order to allow the Kubernetes apiserver to ‘trust’ the webhook apiserver.